The Ultimate Guide To Flame Retardants In Car Seats

 This seat has high back and backless modes, both of which have 120 lbs/63″ limits.
 The high back mode has a tall headrest, making it one of the longest-lasting options available.

-KidFit has high back and backless modes, while the GoFit is a backless booster only.
-Chicco KidFit has lower anchors.
+The KidFit has high back and backless modes, while the GoFit boosters are backless booster only.
+Chicco KidFit has lower anchors and the KidFit Plus does as well.
+Make sure the grab the ClearTex versions.

-Nuna Aace has high back and backless modes as well, in addition to rigid lower anchors.
+The Nuna Aace has high back and backless modes, in addition to rigid lower anchors.
 This booster works well with non-removable headrests as well.

-This is a high back booster only with 100 lbs/57″ limits and rigid lower anchors.
+This is a narrow high back booster only with 100 lbs/57″ limits and rigid lower anchors.
 It also features a lap belt guide which serves as a reminder for younger booster riders to sit properly.
+We have a review of this seat here.

 Conclusion